 - 7.1 The projected investment performance presented below is TTLP's analysis of the Seed Site projects and informed by TTLP's advisors.
-The potential partners' responses are expected to be broadly consistent with this modelled performance and within the parameters of the Authority recommendations, which include a margin for TTLP as investor and shareholder to respond to changing market conditions while in joint venture with the selected partner. - 7.2 The Seed Sites have planning permission for some 600,000 square feet of commercial office workspace.
-Once complete, TTLP can expect to receive net income of around £11m per annum from a 49 per cent equity stake in the joint venture.
-The return on equity investment TTLP is seeking is a yield in excess of seven per cent. - 7.3 The development phase of the Seed Site projects will target a 20 per cent profit on cost and a geared internal rate of return exceeding 10 per cent.
-Depending on the characteristics and risk profile of future projects that the joint venture undertakes the profit on cost may vary from 20 per cent. - 7.4 TTLP will manage its investment in the completed buildings through the joint venture, which has been designed to provide liquidity that is market-standard for investment property joint ventures. - 7.5 The investment performance of the portfolio of Seed Sites, as assessed and modelled by TTLP, meets TTLP's Business Plan metrics and investment strategy requirements, as endorsed by the Land and Property Committee in June 2022, as summarised in the table below.
+The potential partners' responses are broadly consistent with this modelled performance and within the parameters of the Authority recommendations, which include a margin for TTLP as investor and shareholder to respond to changing market conditions while in joint venture with the selected partner. - 7.2 The Seed Sites have planning permission for some 600,000 square feet of commercial office workspace.
+Once complete, TTLP can expect to receive net income of around £11m per annum from a 49 per cent equity stake in the joint venture. - 7.3 The development phase of the Seed Site projects will target a 20 per cent (whole life) profit on cost and a geared internal rate of return exceeding 10 per cent. - 7.4 TTLP will manage its investment in the completed buildings through the joint venture, which has been designed to provide liquidity that is market-standard for investment property joint ventures. - 7.5 The investment performance of the portfolio of Seed Sites, as assessed and modelled by TTLP, meets TTLP's Business Plan metrics and investment strategy requirements, as endorsed by the Land and Property Committee in June 2022, as summarised in the table below.

-Metric TTLP Business Plan Investment Strategy Metrics Net Present Value (NPV) @ 6.29% (for the base-case 10-year build and hold scenario) >0 Unlevered Internal Rate of Return (IRR) for the development period 7-15% Return on Capital Employed on development projects 20% Incremental Yield on Expenditure (assessed at stabilisation of asset income) > 3.6%
+Metric TTLP Business Plan Investment Strategy Metrics Net Present Value (NPV) 1 @ 6.29% (for the basecase 10-year build and hold scenario) >0 Unlevered Internal Rate of Return (IRR) 2 for the development period 7-15% Return on Capital Employed on development projects 3 20% Incremental Yield on Expenditure (assessed at stabilisation of asset income) 4 > 3.6%